pingcap/docs/tiup/tiup-bench.md

 ### Test procedures

-Here we show simplified steps for running a TPC-C test.
-Please refer to [How to Run TPC-C Test on TiDB](/benchmark/benchmark-tidb-using-tpcc.md) for a more complete guide.
+The following provides simplified steps for running a TPC-C test.
+For detailed steps, see [How to Run TPC-C Test on TiDB](/benchmark/benchmark-tidb-using-tpcc.md).

 1. Create 4 warehouses using 4 partitions via hash: